 Day 2.
 Svartådalen, Black River Valley

 After breakfast we head to the Black River Valley to check out Black-throated Loon and possible chance encounters with Spotted Nutcracker and Hazel Grouse.
 At this time of year butterflies like Camberwell beauty, holly blue, and green hairstreak are also highly active.
-We will have a short stop along the way to look and listen out for newly-arrived Thrush Nightingale.
+We will have a short stop along the way to look and listen out for the newly arrived Thrush Nightingale.
 Continuing along the Black River Valley and its rich wetlands, we will enjoy the scenery while looking for the locally breeding White-tailed Eagle, European Honey Buzzard, Eurasian Hobby, Black Tern, Western Yellow Wagtail, and Common Rosefinch, as well as wildfowl and waders of several species, depending on the dates.

 Our local guide will take the group on a Ural Owl ringing excursion, where we will have close encounters with these owls.
 In April incubating females are ringed, in May it´s time to ring the chicks before they leave the nests.
 This can be an interesting experience, as the parents can often appear, sometimes aggressively and close, but it will present us with a great opportunity for photos as well as making a detour into owl conservation.
 In the evening after dinner we will head out in search of Eurasian Pygmy Owl or Eurasian Eagle-Owl on an evening excursion.